-10. Avoid things that cover up such as sunglasses, hoodies, or big scarves)
+10. Avoid things that cover you, such as sunglasses, hoodies, or big scarves

 People get uncomfortable when they can’t see someone’s eyes or facial expressions clearly.
-Even covering your neck can signal that you’re uncomfortable: Since it’s a vulnerable area, exposing it or covering it has historically been an indicator of how comfortable we are.
+Therefore it’s good to avoid obscuring your face.
+Covering your neck can signal that you’re uncomfortable: Since it’s a vulnerable area, exposing it or covering it (with clothing or a hand) has historically been an indicator of how comfortable we are.

 11. Avoid intimidating clothes

-Avoid dressing in all black or in clothes that signal that you might be eccentric or a negative to talk to.
-(Note: I love people who express themselves with their clothes and I often dress in black, but if you want to optimize for being approachable, avoid extremes.)
+Avoid dressing in all black or in clothes that might make people uncomfortable approaching you.
+I love people who express themselves with their clothes and I often dress in all black, but when I have the goal of being approachable, I always avoid extremes.

 Showing a lot of skin doesn’t necessarily make you more approachable.
 The same thing here: If you look TOO different from those around you, it can be intimidating.

-On the flip-side, you can also stand out in a good way: Having a colorful or unusual item on you or an eye-catching outfit that enhances your looks.
+On the flip-side, you can also stand out in a good way: Having a colorful or unusual item on you or wearing an eye-catching outfit that enhances your looks and isn’t intimidating.

-To know the difference, ask yourself if your outfit signals that it will be scary or safe to approach you.
+To know the difference, ask yourself if your outfit signals that it could be a positive or negative experience to approach you.

 12. Don’t act busy when you’re not

 Be present in the moment and avoid your phone when you’re around people.
-Practice looking at bypassers rather than being on your phone when you have the chance.
-That can help you be more present in the physical world.
+Practice looking at bypassers rather than at your phone.
+If you look busy, people will assume that you don’t want to be bothered.

 14. Think of something that makes you happy when you want to be seen as approachable

 Think about something specific that makes you happy.
 Tap into that happiness and try to feel it in your entire body.
-I, for example, get happy when I think about meeting up with a friend for coffee.
+I, for example, get happy when I think about meeting up with a specific friend for coffee.
 I can visualize the walk to the café and focus my attention on the positive feeling.
-This makes me look happier and friendlier.
+This makes me feel – and look – happier and friendlier.

 15. See people as old friends